BLOG

 Thirty days later, the momentum has vanished.
 The daily whirlwind of urgent client emails, product bugs, and hiring fires has cannibalized the strategic initiatives that seemed so urgent in the offsite.
 The clarity you felt has dissolved into the usual fog of conflicting priorities.
 You find yourself asking the same question you asked six months ago: Why is the team working so hard, yet the company isn’t moving where we agreed to go?

 The default assumption for most founders is that this is a failure of strategy.
 They assume the vision wasn’t communicated clearly enough, or that the goals weren’t ambitious enough.
-Alternatively, they blame the people: the team lacks “hustle,” “ownership,” or “strategic thinking.”
+Alternatively, they blame the people: the team lacks “hustle,” “ownership,”.
+Or “strategic thinking.”

 Both diagnoses are wrong.
 The failure isn’t in the strategy, nor is it usually in the talent.
 The failure lies in the Operating System.